Skip to contents

 The warning notes that the sessioncheck package has been attached.
 This might be considered acceptable, so we can ask the check to allow this package:

-sessioncheck::check_packages(action = "warn", allow = "sessioncheck")
+sessioncheck::check_attached_packages(action = "warn", allow_attached_packages = "sessioncheck")

 Check 3: other attachments